Mike-Kirkpatrick/fantasy-football-analyses/README.md

 ![Alt text](./plots/reg_season_avg_points_against.png?raw=true)

 ### Average Points For
 These are the points that you score each week.
 The distribution is a little more spread out than Points Against.
-Kameron proudly sits atop the list.
+Kameron proudly sits atop the list and Matt wallows in shame at the bottom.
 ![Alt text](./plots/reg_season_avg_points_for.png?raw=true)

 ### Average Weekly Rank